mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 [[scribed notes 1](ift6085-2019/ift-6085-lecture-9-notes.pdf)]
 [[scribed notes 2](ift6085-2019/ift-6085-lecture-11-notes.pdf)]

+Required reading:
-Required reading: Main body of the papers [13,14] without all the proofs Required reading: The two sets of scribed notes provided here.
+- Main body of the papers [13,14] without all the proofs
+- The two sets of scribed notes provided here, including the covered proofs

 Optional reading: Proofs that are not covevered in the scribed notes.

 **February 6th**